Franz S. Exner: Academic studies

+Professorship

-In 1879, still only 30, Franz Exner accepted an Extraordinary Professorship at the university.
+In 1879, still only 30, Franz Exner accepted an Extraordinary Professorship at the University of Vienna.
 In 1885 he was elected to corresponding membership of the Austrian Academy of Sciences and Humanities.
 Full membership would follow in 1896.
-Promotion came in 1891 when he was offered and accepted an "ordinary" (full) professorship at the university Chemical physics Institute in the Türkenstraße.
+Promotion came in 1891 when he was offered and accepted an "ordinary" (full) professorship at the university chemical physics Institute in the Türkenstraße.
 He arrived in the post with a clear agenda for change, which he now implemented.
-He created a new "school for experimental physics" to which, through an rare combination of sound judgment and good fortune, he was able to entice a stellar generation of younger researchers.
-New laboratory courses were inaugurated for advanced student, notably in respect of Physics and Medicine.
+He created a new "school for experimental physics" to which, through a rare combination of sound judgment and good fortune, he was able to entice a stellar generation of younger researchers.
+New laboratory courses were inaugurated for advanced student, notably in respect of physics and medicine.

-Exner'sappointment to the professorship followed the retirement of Josef Loschmidt.
+Exner's appointment to the professorship followed the retirement of Josef Loschmidt.
 Loschmidt had been a junior colleague and good friend to Exner's father.
 Himself a brilliant scientist-mathematician he had looked after the interests of the younger Franz Exner and his four elder siblings following the early deaths of their father and mother in 1853 and 1859, becoming something of a mentor to the younger Franz.